 Last year we found that they had created a little maze out of hay for kids to play in.
 There were benches and portable bathrooms as well.

-We will be heading back to Texas Tulips soon!
+This is one of our favorite Spring family traditions and we will be heading back to Texas Tulips soon!
 See you there!

 If you like this post, you’ll love these that I’ve picked out just for you!